 Choosing The Right Strikes

 I have learned over the years that probabilities are your best friend.
 Knowing what the likelihood is that the market will move to such and such price really helps determine if the trade is worth risking the money.
 And it’s these probabilities that keep me profitable overall.

 With Iron Condors, you should apply some basic statistics when deciding if strike prices are "far enough" out of the money and safe.
 The classic "bell shaped curve" is something we have all seen in various areas can also be applied to the stock market.

-If we assume that future moves of the market will be random and similar in frequency then we can calculate the probability of the market reaching a particular price point at some time in the future.
+If we assume that future moves in the market will be random and similar in frequency, then we can calculate the probability of the market reaching a particular price point at some time in the future.

 It’s this constant trade-off between risk and reward that we have to look at as option traders.
 I would suggest that you start out trading the spreads that have 80% probabilities of being successful and tweak your trading plan as needed from there.